 Proof.
-First, that s squares to zero is immediate from the definition.
-Moreover, since we are dealing with (graded) derivations and their (graded) commutator, it is sufficient to check all these statements on generators.

-The anticommutativity is thus seen as:
+Since we are dealing with (graded) derivations and their (graded) commutator, it is sufficient to check all these statements on generators.
+Here it is immediate from the definition that s squares to zero, while the mixed anticommutativity is seen as: